influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-organizations.md

 ## About Chronograf organizations

 > ***Note:*** Support for organizations and user roles is available in Chronograf 1.4 or later.
-First, OAuth 2.0 authentication must be configured (if it is, you'll see the Chronograf Admin tab).
+First, OAuth 2.0 authentication must be configured (if it is, you'll see the Chronograf Admin tab on the Admin menu).
 For more information, see [managing security] (https://docs.influxdata.com/chronograf/1.7/administration/managing-security/).

 For information about the new user roles and SuperAdmin status, see [Managing Chronograf users](https://docs.influxdata.com/chronograf/v1.7/administration/managing-chronograf-users/).